gnachman/iterm2-website/source/_includes/documentation-shell-integration.md

 Make sure both triggers have their *Instant* checkbox enabled so they'll take effect before a newline is received.

+Finally, add a regular expression that matches the start of your prompt and give the the "Prompt Detected" action.
+This causes a "mark" to be added, which is a blue triangle visible to the left of this line.
+You can navigate from mark to mark with Cmd-Shift-Up/Down Arrow.

 You may specify a user name or host name alone to *Report Host &amp; User*.
 If you give just a user name then the previous host name will be preserved; if you